davidlee/qmk_firmware/keyboards/planck/keymaps/davidlee/readme.md

 - mouse emulation, caps word & backspace word available via combos
 - supports number pad, pointer emulation, navigation, media controls, and function keys
 - a QWERTY layer for gaming
-- just as useful (except for gaming) w/ only 3x6 + 3 thumb keys per hand (i.e. Planck, Corne compatible)
+- just as useful (except for games where access to numbers is important) w/ only 3x6 + 3 thumb keys per hand (i.e. Planck, Corne compatible)

 - home row mods
-  - available on a momentary thumb-activated layer, rather than mod-tap
-  - so no weird timing issues to interfere with typ˜g; retains the ergonomic benefits of home row mods
+  - after a lot of tuning and a detour of removing them completely, they're actually working for me without interfering with normal typing
-  - NAV, PTR and NUM layers all include left hand home row mods
+  - NAV, PTR and NUM layers all include left hand home row mods without mod-tap
   - all mods are usable via alternative locations

 - best with: